 But how did daylight saving time come into existence, what are the pros and cons, and why is it still happening?

-Here are some answers to key questions surrounding daylight saving time.
+Here are some answers to a few key questions surrounding daylight saving time.

 Who invented daylight saving time?